-Specifications (iv) to (vi) introduce net union density into the regressions.
+Specifications (v) to (viii) introduce net union density into the regressions.
 In all specifications the base effect of net union density has a negative sign and is significant at the 1% level.
-Specification (v) indicates that an increase in NUD of 10 pp is ceteris paribus associated with a decline in wages by about 3% for employees with individual contracts.
-However, the positive interaction effects imply a reduction of only 1% for employees covered by a collective contract, and even a slightly wage-increasing effect of NUD in case of firm-level contracts.
+Moreover, the inclusion of NUD does basically not alter the effects of bargaining coverage.
+Only the coefficients of CC and FC become slightly more pronounced.
+Again, we generally find a positive effect of collective coverage at the firm level, but negative ceteris paribus effects of collective bargaining coverage for the individual.
+In specification (v) the NUD effect takes up the effects of the omitted coverage variables.
+When coverage effects are included in specification (vi), an increase in NUD of 10 pp is ceteris paribus associated with a decline in wages by about 1%.
 So either unions put only a small weight on their wage-level objective, or they are not very effective in transforming their power into a wage pay-off.
-Stronger unions achieve higher wages for covered employees only if the bargaining takes place at the firm level.
+Specification (vii), which additionally allows for interaction of union density and individual coverage, indicates a corresponding decline of about 3% for employees with individual contracts.
+The positive interaction effects then imply a reduction of only 1% for employees covered by a collective contract, and even a slightly wage-increasing effect of NUD in case of firm-level contracts.
+So stronger unions achieve higher wages for covered employees only if the bargaining takes place at the firm level.
+They are least effective with respect to-or put least emphasis on-the interests of uncovered employees.